 In 2017 Louis Baillon's sporting memorabilia were purchased by the Friends of the Falkland Islands Museum and Jane Cameron National Archives and donated to the Museum in Stanley; his Olympic medal having previously been donated to Ratcliffe College, Leicestershire.

-One of Louis Baillon’s brothers (the seventh son of Louis Augustine Baillon) - Major General Joseph Aloysius Baillon CB CBE MC (1895–1951) was a distinguished senior officer who served in both World War winning the Military Cross in 1918.
+One of Louis Charles Baillon’s brothers (the seventh son of Louis Augustin Baillon) - Major General Joseph Aloysius Baillon CB CBE MC (1895–1951) was a distinguished senior officer who served in both World War winning the Military Cross in 1918.
 He married, in 1925, Gertrude Emily Fellowes Prynne of Plymouth; they had two sons and one daughter.

 2018 - Original version